Sex and cancer for partners

 Contraception to avoid pregnancy

 It’s important to use reliable contraception during treatment if you or your partner could become pregnant.
-If you are having treatment with cancer drugs such as chemotherapy or immunotherapy you should use contraception during treatment and for a period of time afterwards.
+If you are having treatment with cancer drugs such as chemotherapy or immunotherapy you should use contraception during treatment.
+And for a period of time afterwards.
 This is because the drugs may harm the baby.
 The exact time depends on the drug.
 Ask the doctor, nurse or pharmacist about this.

 You should also avoid pregnancy during radiotherapy as it might harm the baby.
 Talk to your partner's specialist about different types of reliable contraception.